mayur-k4444/customer-behaviour-analysis/README.md

 3.	💡 "Clothing dominates both sales and revenue — stock management and promotions here will have the biggest impact."
 4.	💡 "Average purchase amount of $59.76 with a 3.75 rating suggests room to improve both product quality and upselling strategies."
 ________________________________________
-5 — Mention the Filters & Interactivity
+## 5 — Mention the Filters & Interactivity
 "The dashboard has interactive filters on the left panel — users can filter by Gender, Subscription Status, Category, and Shipping Type.
 This allows business teams to drill down into specific customer segments without needing technical knowledge."
-This shows you built it for the end-user, not just for yourself.